 Single suction cup

-Figure 6 was obtained from single suction cup data.
-In this plot it is visible that approaches in the measurements are all alike.
-Variation in the measurements is seen in the detachments.
+Figure 7 was obtained from single suction cup data, it is visible that approaches in the measurements are all alike.
+Measurement variation is seen in the detachments.
 Suction cups do not detach in the same manner throughout the experiments.
 The slope of the detaching curves before the adhesive area is steeper.
 Colors of the individual lines indicate which measurement the line is showing.
 Blue lines are earlier measurements than the yellow lines.